-When notification of a dismantled structure is received, air traffic must:
+- When notification of a dismantled structure is received, the OEG must: - a.

-- a.
 Retain the correspondence notifying that the project has been dismantled. - b.
 Make a manual update to the automated OE case file if available. - c.
-Notify AeroNav, FCC (if it is involved), and FPT of the dismantled structure by sending a copy of the received correspondence.
+Notify ODT and FCC (if it is involved), and FPT of the dismantled structure by sending a copy of the received correspondence.